modelglue/modelglue-framework/ModelGlue/readme.txt

-http://www.model-glue.com - The official Model-Glue web site. http://www.nodans.com/blog - Dan's blog, where he'll often talk about Model-Glue http://groups.google.com/group/Model-Glue - The "official" Model-Glue Google Group http://groups.google.com/group/ModelGlue - The "unofficial" Model-Glue Google Group http://svn.model-glue.com - The Subversion repository where you can get the latest Model-Glue code.
+http://www.model-glue.com - The official Model-Glue web site. http://www.nodans.com/blog - Dan's blog, where he'll often talk about Model-Glue http://groups.google.com/group/Model-Glue - The official Model-Glue Google Group http://svn.model-glue.com - The Subversion repository where you can get the latest Model-Glue code. http://docs.model-glue.com/wiki - The Model-Glue Wiki, where you can find training materials and reference documentation

 ** FULL DOCUMENTATION **

-This is a beta build.
+Check the Model-Glue Wiki.
 Documentation is pretty well defined, though if you see areas for improvement, let us know.

 ** QUICK INSTALLATION INSTRUCTIONS **